Dynatrace/OneAgent-SDK/README.md

 * receiving a message
 * processing a received message

-To trace an outgoing message, you the needed code look straight forward compared to other used tracers:
+To trace an outgoing message, the needed code looks straight forward compared to other used tracers:

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",